 Decker Student Health Services Center

-If you have a life-threatening emergency, call 911 from a campus telephone.
-Off campus or cell phone users should call 777-3333 for Harpur’s Ferry campus medical response service.
+If you have a life-threatening emergency, call 911 from a campus telephone to be taken to the closest emergency room.
+Off-campus or cell phone users should call 607-777-3333 for Harpur’s Ferry, the student-run ambulance service.
+For non-emergent medical care visit one of the local urgent care centers.
 Students who visit a local emergency room or urgent care center are responsible for all costs incurred.

 If DSHSC is closed and you'd like to speak with a registered nurse for advice regarding a medical concern or symptoms, call DSHSC and follow the directions in the recorded message.
 During regular business hours, call DSHSC at 607-777-2221.